Stevewu1234/Ethereum-contract-box/README.md

 the keys you need to notify when you generate a offchain signature:

 1. check signing message and hashed message
-- use ethers.utils._TypedDataEncoder.encode() to encode signing message.
+- use ethers.utils._TypedDataEncoder to encode signing typed message(equal to abi.encodePacked()).
-- use ethers.utils.keccak256() to hash encoded message.
+- use ethers.utils.keccak256() to hash encoded message.(equal to keccak256(abi.encodePacked())).
+- use ethers.utils.AbiCoder to encode simple message(equal to abi.encode()).

 2. sign typed data directly
 - utilize the signer._signTypedData() to sign typedData directly.
+- utilize the signer.signMessage() to sign simple message.

 3. generate three type of signature(based on ECDSA.sol)
 - type1: bytesLik signature